core-wg/resource-directory/draft-ietf-core-resource-directory.md

           <t hangText="URI Template:">/{+location}</t>
           <t hangText="URI Template Variables:">
           	<list>
- 				<t hangText="location := ">This is the Location path returned by the RD as a result of a successful registration.</t>
+ 				<t hangText="location := ">This is the Location path returned by the RD as a result of a successful earlier registration.</t>
  			</list>
  		  </t>
         </list>